top of page

 Please download a donation form and email it to Jared Yax at jyax@tchmuseum.org along with a photo of the item(s) you wish to donate.

-Please do not drop of items at the museum until you have contacted our Curator of Collections, Jared Yax, and received a response on your potential donation.
+Please do not drop of items at the Museum until you have contacted our Curator of Collections, Jared Yax, and received a response on your potential donation.

-Work with our Collection
+Work with the Collection

 Have a local history question or looking for photographs?
 Collections staff will research the permanent collection for items pertaining to your request.
 For your convenience, we can of share watermarked digital copies of photographs or information via email.
 For rare occasions when artifacts need to be seen in person, an appointment can be made and staff will handle the artifact.
 For any questions or special requests please download a research request form or contact a member of the collection team.